elastos/Elastos.Trinity.Plugins.Dialog/README.md

 ### Supported Platforms

 - Android
-- Browser
 - iOS
-- Windows

 ### Android Quirks

 - Android supports a maximum of three buttons, and ignores any more than that.

 - On Android 3.0 and later, buttons are displayed in reverse order for devices that use the Holo theme.

-### Windows Quirks

-- On Windows prompt dialog is html-based due to lack of such native api.

 ## navigator.notification.beep